erikberglund/Scripts/snippets/macos_diskimages.md

 Disk Image: InstallESD.dmg does NOT have a recovery partition
 ```

-Output using an OS X System disk image created using AutoDMG:
+Output using a macOS System disk image created using AutoDMG:

 ```console
 Disk Image: osx_10.11.5_15F34.hfs.dmg have a recovery partition